lucasvegi/Elixir-Refactorings/README.md

 * __Examples:__ To perform this elimination, the function that implements a callback in a ``behaviour instance`` is moved to the ``behaviour definition`` module using [Moving a definition](#moving-a-definition), which will handle possible naming conflicts and update references to that function.
 If the moved function was the only callback implemented by the ``behaviour instance`` module, the definition of the implemented behaviour (``@behaviour``) should be removed from the ``behaviour instance``, thus turning it into a regular module.
 Additionally, when the moved function is the last existing implementation of the callback throughout the codebase, this callback should cease to exist, being removed from the ``behaviour definition`` module.

   To better understand, take a look at the example in [Behaviour extraction](#behaviour-extraction) in reverse order, that is, ``# After refactoring:`` ->  ``# Before refactoring:``.

+* __Side-conditions:__
+  * The module that originally defines the callbacks for the behaviour should not have functions defined or imported previously with the same name as the function moved to it in this refactoring, thus avoiding conflicts;

+  * To avoid breaking changes, the definition of the behaviour callbacks can only be removed by this refactoring if no other module implements the same behaviour in the codebase.

 [▲ back to Index](#table-of-contents)
 ___